Nickname: Event Horizon, Home Run Hayes

 -Too much crowd service.
 He may miss the opportunity to finish off the opponent in favor of keeping the action going.

-Common Moves: Flying cross body, German suplex, jumping leg drop, swinging neck-breaker, snap DDT, chest chops in the corner, snap belly-to-belly suplex, running back elbow, spinebuster, running high-knee, clothesline, leaping shoulder block, back body drop, flapjack.
+Common Moves: Flying cross body, German suplex, jumping leg drop, swinging neck-breaker, snap DDT, chest chops in the corner, snap belly-to-belly suplex, running back elbow, spinebuster, clothesline, leaping shoulder block, back body drop, flapjack.

 Power Moves: Death Valley Driver, powerbomb, scoop slam, power slam, body slam, super-plex.

 *Hayes is a strong and explosive dude, anything he performs in the power category is going to be big and showy.